Zeioth/compiler.nvim/README.md

 * Better windows compatibility when not using WLS: The commands `rm -rf` and `mkdir -p` only exist on unix.
 To support Windows without WLS we should run the equivalent powershell command when Windows is detected.
 * ~~Proposal: Always compile in debug mode by default, so people don't have to create a `.solution` file just to set the debug argument to debug their programs on DAP.~~
-* We are erroneous refering to "compiler arguments" as "compiler parameters"
+* Fix: We are erroneous refering to "compiler arguments" as "compiler parameters"